Table of Contents

 An allele is one of the possible forms of a gene.
 Most genes have two alleles, a dominant allele, and a recessive allele.
 If an organism is heterozygous for that trait or possesses one of each allele, then the dominant trait is expressed.

 Probability for children to express the dominant trait: 50 – 100 %.

 - One parent is heterozygous for the trait: Aa x aa = 50 % Aa + 50 % aa

 - One parent is homozygous for the trait: AA x aa = 100 % Aa

-If the trait is the trigger for a disease, homozygous individuals are often affected more severely than heterozygous ones.
-In the pedigree, autosomal-dominant diseases can be tracked over generations since in every generation, persons are diseased.
+If the trait is the trigger for disease, homozygous individuals are often affected more severely than heterozygous ones.
+In the pedigree, autosomal-dominant diseases can be tracked over generations since, in every generation, persons are diseased.
 (Exceptions are, e.g., achondroplasia and Marfan’s syndrome due to de novo mutations.)

 Autosomal Dominant Diseases

 - Polydactyly (more fingers than usual)